h2non/rocky/README.md

 `rocky` will take care about HTTP routing discerning the traffic and forwarding/replaying it accordingly to your desired new backend.

-You can use it as well for testing/maintance proposals, for instance replaying your traffic from one enviroment to another ones.
+You can use it as well for multiple purposes, like A/B testing and more.

 ## How does it works?